 Web App

 The Cloudglue web app allows you to upload files by dragging and dropping them into the web app or by selecting them from your file system.
+Upload File Uploader Dialog Note: Local uploads are best for files under 250 MB.
+For larger files, use a data connector.

 API